aexyzk/sillyosc/README.md

 ### (You can change your addresses for MPD and OSC (for quest or any other standalone vrchat) in the settings)

 Then you're all good

+(if you run into any bugs you can report them on github or contact me here https://aexyzk.github.io/contact)